trade-copilot/ape-ai-docs/Use-Cases/Beginner/first-100-stocks.md

 ### What Money Will Ask You

-Money will help you think through:
+Money Monty will help you think through:
 - **Time horizon:** How long until you need this money?
   - 1-3 years = Short-term
   - 3-5 years = Medium-term